 Will I be notified when I am cleared to volunteer?

-As long as you send in all the documents and clearances you are required to you will be cleared to volunteer within 5-7 days.
+As long as you send in all the documents and clearances you are required to, you will be cleared to volunteer within 10 business days.
 We will notify individuals when they are cleared to volunteer as long as they have provided an email address on their Volunteer Policy and Procedure Form.

 Where do I send my completed documents and clearances?

-Return all documents to the Volunteers in Public Schools (VIPS) Supervisor before you begin volunteering.
+Send all other documents to the Volunteers in Public Schools (VIPS) Supervisor before you begin volunteering.
 Do not bring these documents to the SCASD employee you will be volunteering with.